 For students on courses less than a year’s duration, payment must be paid in full prior to registration on their course.

 For students on courses of at least one year’s duration, arrangements may be made for payment of the annual tuition fee in instalments, either through standard instalment plans offered during on-line registration or by contacting the income team.

 Students must have a payment plan for any unpaid course fees with a defined method of payment in place with the University prior to registration on their course.

 Failure to pay tuition fees in accordance with the student’s chosen payment option will result in the full amount of their annual fee becoming due immediately.

 In addition to the above, under the UK's points-based immigration system, universities sponsoring students must be sure that students have sufficient funds to meet the cost of their course fees and living expenses and those of any accompanying family members without working and without claiming state benefit.
 The University will require:

-- Self-funded students from countries which are non-EEA to pay 50% of their course fees, or 100% if their fees are £4,000 or less before a Certificate of Acceptance for Studies is forwarded to the applicant for visa purposes.
+- Self-funded students from countries which are non-EEA are to pay a deposit of £3000, or the full tuition fee where the tuition fee is £3000 or less, before a Certificate of Acceptance for Studies is forwarded to the applicant for visa purposes.

 - 50% of fees are due before registration on the course.